eomii/rules_ll/docs/guides/modules.md

 - `hello.cppm` is precompiled to `hello.pcm`.
 This is a more-or-less AST dump of `hello.cppm`.
 - `hello.pcm` is compiled to `hello.interface.o`.
-Modules are not to be confused with precompiled headers or header units.
-As such, we will need to compile and link the module interface unit just like a regular translation unit.
-The `.interface` part is appended so that we do not clash names with outputs from files like `hello.cpp`.
+Don't confuse modules with precompiled headers or header units.
+We need to compile and link the module interface unit just like a regular translation unit.
+The `.interface` part is appended so that we don't clash names with outputs from files like `hello.cpp`.
 - `hello.cpp` is compiled to `hello.o`.
 This is more or less regular compilation, with the only difference being that `hello.pcm` is loaded by the compiler to make the interface of the `hello` module available to the